Steven Toushin: Career

-In 1989 at the Adult Video Awards show in Las Vegas Toushin received (while he was in prison) the Reuben Sturman Award “For Legal Battles on Behalf of the Adult Industry.
-In 2007 at the GayVN award show in San Francisco, Toushin was awarded the “Life Time Achievement Award” from the Gay Adult Industry.
-He is the 3rd person to ever receive this honor.
-In the June 2008 AVN (Adult Video News) magazine's 25th anniversary edition Toushin was acknowledged as one of the 25 pioneers who developed the Gay/bi Adult Film Industry.
-In January 2009 at the AVN award show in Las Vegas Toushin was inducted into the prestigious Founders Branch.
-This award recognized Toushin's (starting in 1969) contribution as a major player in developing the modern Adult Industry.

-In Dec 2007 Mr. Toushin was elected to the board of the Free Speech Coalition an organization that represents the Adult Industry.
-In January 2009 Mr. Toushin holds the distinction of being the first person to be voted off the Board of the FSC.
-Toushin felt the FSC did not represent the needs and interests of the current Adult Industry.
-So he created an outline for establishing an organization for business owners and sent out the proposal to select members of the Adult Industry.
-His proposal included a code of ethics, mission, vision and philosophy for establishing an organization that would best represent the interests of the modern adult industry in the U.S..
-This did not sit well with the FSC.
+His first federal obscenity trial occurred in 1973 for screening Ranch Slaves.

 1989 federal obscenity trial

 Toushin's second federal obscenity suit began in July 1988 when grand juries in Tennessee and Utah indicted him for the distribution of Erotic Hands, The Final Chapter of Mistress Ann, You Said a Mouthful, and Please Sir, films that depict extremely brutal and degrading S/M scenes.
 Nonetheless, Toushin argued that his BDSM films were not legally obscene.
 At the time of indictment, the U.S. government was conducting a third investigation in Nebraska and an indictment there followed.
 All three investigations were the product of a federal program named “Operation PostPorn” which comprised a nationwide federal investigation spanning 9 U.S. cities and led to the indictment of 20 people and 14 corporations including Toushin and his companies.